What does a bookkeeper do?

-Bookkeepers generally work with in-house accounting departments at a company or as part of a team at an accounting firm that handles company ledgers for multiple clients to ensure accuracy and compliance with finance law. bookkeeper enter data into spreadsheets and bookkeeping software, compile reports, gather and organize bank statements, highlight discrepancies in company records and research possible reasons for errors or differences in expected versus actual account balances.
-Bookkeepers can also be in charge of basic administrative duties for the accounting team.
+A bookkeeper generally works within a company’s in-house accounting department, focusing on the day-to-day financial transactions.
+They may also work as part of a team at an accounting firm that handles company ledgers for multiple clients to ensure accuracy and compliance with finance law.
+This role focuses on documentation and processing for all types of financial transactions. bookkeeper enter data into spreadsheets and bookkeeping software, compile reports, gather and organize bank statements, highlight discrepancies in company records and research possible reasons for errors or differences in expected versus actual account balances.
+They might also handle basic administrative duties for the accounting team and often assist other team members as needed.

 Bookkeeper skills and qualifications